nt153133/Kombatant/README.md

   When a target is out of reach or become invincible, auto deselect it in order to choose a new one.

+- [x] __Advanced PVP Targeting Logic__

+  Allow you choose targeting mounted enemy player/casting enemy player/WarMachina/Npc/Pc first.

 - [x] __Smart Pull__

   ~~When enabled, Kombatant will check whether you are in a party and if there is a tank present.
 The botbase will refrain from pulling mobs the tank has not tagged yet.~~

-  When enabled, Kombatant will only care about mobs which already in your threat list or being tagged by partymenmbers.
+  When enabled, Kombatant will only care about mobs which already in your threat list or being tagged by partymembers.

 - [x] __Max.
 Range Filter__